 - To update your scan tool, you need the following items.
-AutoLink[®] AL439 A PC or laptop with USB ports A USB cable - 1) Download the programs to be updated in www.autel.com to your computer. - 2) Run the MaxiLink II Tool Kit in your computer.
-(Figure 3.12) - 3) Connect the scan tool to your computer through the USB cable provided. - 4) From System Setup screen in scan tool, use the UP/DOWN scroll button to select Update Mode, and press the OK button. - 5) Select the programs to be updated in your computer.
-There are two types of programs: operating system and DTC library (Figure 3.12). - 6) Click Update in the MaxiLink II Tool Kit window to begin updating.
+AutoLink® AL539/AL539b A PC or laptop with USB ports A USB cable - 1) Download the programs in our website www.autel.com to be updated to your computer. - 2) Run the Maxi Link II Tool Kit in your computer.
+(Figure 3.13) - 3) Connect the scan tool to your computer through the USB cable provided. - 4) From System Setup screen in scan tool, use the UP/DOWN scroll button to select Update Mode, and press the OK button. - 5) Select the programs to be updated in your computer.
+There are two types of programs: operating system and DTC library.
+(Figure 3.13) - 6) Click Update in the MaxiLink Tool Kit window to begin updating.

-- 7) During the update procedure, the scan tool displays a message "Update Program.
-Please wait...". - 8) When the update has finished, the scan tool will display a message "Program Update has been done!" - 9) Restart the scan tool to finish the whole update.
+7) During the update procedure, the scan tool displays a message "Update Program.
+Please wait...".

+- 8) When the update has finished, the scan tool will display a message "Program Update has been done!" - 9) Restart the scan tool to finish the whole update.